SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 #### TSP ESSR Wrapper

 All wrappers start with a CESR count code.
 This makes it sniffable in a stream.

+All wrappers start with a CESR count code.
+This makes it sniffable in a stream.
+The count code must be one of the two count codes for ESSR type packets.
+These are `-E##` for small ESSR packets or `-0E#####` for big ESSR packets.

 The next field is the protocol type and version field.
 The protocol type uses four characters and must be `TSP—` for a normative TSP protocol.
 Changing the protocol type to anything but `TSP-` enables staging and testing and experimentation with non-normative variants of the TSP protocol that use the same ESSR wrapper structure but may have different payload types.
 It also provides future proofing for the development of future features to the TSP protocol.